-The most common problem while performing an endoscopic procedure is ‘ulceration,’ leading to severe complications.
+The most common problem during an endoscopic procedure is ‘ulceration,’ leading to severe complications.

 So, to minimize the chances of any damage to the internal structure of the gastrointestinal tract, it is always preferred to use flexible tubes over rigid types of tubes.

-A biopsy is described as removing a tiny piece (tissue) from any internal or external body organ.
-The key purpose of such procedures is to detect any pathological changes due to an underlying cause.
+A biopsy removes a tiny piece (tissue) from any internal or external body organ.
+The essential purpose of such procedures is to detect any pathological changes due to an underlying cause.

-In outpatient settings, most of the time, ‘Needle biopsies’ are performed.
-They are minimally invasive, and very few preparations are required to accomplish the procedure.
+Most of the time, ‘needle biopsies’ are performed in outpatient settings.
+They are minimally invasive, and very few preparations are required to complete the procedure.
 So, they are preferred over the other methods of taking tissue samples which may require any open surgical procedures.

 Different Gauges of needle syringes are used to take samples.
 The selection of an appropriate gauge of needle syringe is highly dependent on the organ or site from where the tissue for examination is required.

-If the site is in the deep plane of the body, it is carried out with the help of ultrasound or fluoroscopy to further minimize the risk of adjacent tissue damage.
+If the site is in the deep plane of the body, it is carried out with the help of ultrasound or fluoroscopy to minimize the risk of adjacent tissue damage further.

-CPT 43239 fully includes the bleeding control after the biopsy because the gastrointestinal system is a highly perfused system of the body.
+CPT 43239 includes the bleeding control after the biopsy because the gastrointestinal system is a highly perfused body system.

 And there are increased probabilities of bleeding from the biopsy site, which can be easily controlled with electrocauterization during the same procedure.
 So, after taking a biopsy or during the procedure, the bleeding control should not be confused as a separate service.

-Because as per description, the bleeding control during or after the biopsy is wholly included with the primary procedure.
+Because as per the description, bleeding control during or after the biopsy is wholly included in the primary procedure.

 But occasionally, due to the patient physical condition or other physiological changes in the patient’s body, it is hard to get biopsies from the target site, i.e., stricture of the esophagus, acute gastritis, or hiatus hernia.

-In such cases, it may require more than usual efforts of the provider to reach the target site, so we can append certain modifiers to make the rendering physician eligible for increased procedural services that will increase reimbursement.
+In such cases, the provider may require more than usual efforts to reach the target site, so we can append specific modifiers to make the rendering physician eligible for increased procedural services that will increase reimbursement.